YuvalBecker/Smart-transfer-learning/README.md

 In the figure - layers output distributions, compare between 2 datsets. we can see for intuition , that the first layers seems to have global feature extraction , therfor its output distributions are more similar than the deeper layers.

+** clarification: Distribution measurement is performed for every kernel in each layer - meanning , some kernel weights will be modified while other may not in the same layer!

+Example of chosen weight kernel in a specific layer:

 ### First results:
 Trained 200 samples from CIFAR10 using vgg (pretrained from imagenet)